peerigon/updtr/README.md

 Based on `npm outdated`, **updtr** installs the latest version and runs `npm test` for each dependency.
 If the test succeeds, **updtr** saves the new version number to your `package.json`.
 If the test fails, however, **updtr** rolls back its changes.

+Additionally, it will use `yarn` instead of `npm` when a `yarn.lock` file is present in your project.

 Made by [Peerigon](https://peerigon.com/?pk_campaign=gh-os&pk_kwd=updtr).

 ![updtr](assets/updtr.gif)